jasonmccreary/wp-inspire/readme.txt

 == Description ==

-A port of the <code>Inspire</code> command from [Laravel](https://laravel.com/) to add an inspirational quote in the upper right of your admin screen.
-Inspired by the [Hello Dolly](https://wordpress.org/plugins/hello-dolly/) plugin.
+A port of the <code>Inspire</code> command from [Laravel](https://laravel.com/) to add an inspirational quote in the upper right of your admin screen, similar to the [Hello Dolly](https://wordpress.org/plugins/hello-dolly/) plugin.